thu-tram/mangg-may-tinh/end-to-end/ethernet.md

 One example of multicast being useful on a LAN is Bonjour/mDNS, a protocol developed by Apple.
 In this protocol, all Apple devices (e.g. iPhone, iPad, Apple TV) are hard-coded to join a special group on the local network.
 If your iPhone wants to find nearby devices to play music (e.g. Apple TV, Apple speaker or HomePod or whatever they call it), the iPhone can multicast a message to the group, asking if anybody can play music.
 Devices in the group can also multicast responses, saying ``I am an Apple TV and I can play music.''
 Interestingly, this protocol actually also uses DNS in the multicast group to send SRV records, which maps each machine to its capabilities.

-Historical note: In the modern Internet, we've said that the terms ``router' ' and ``switch'' are interchangeable.
+Historical note: In the modern Internet, we've said that the terms "router" and "switch" are interchangeable.
 Now that we have the notion of a Layer 2 network, we could say that a switch only operates at Layers 1 and 2, while a router operates at Layers 1, 2, and 3.

 If you go back to our picture of wrapping and unwrapping headers, we've assumed that every router parses the packet up to Layer 3, and forwards the packet to the next router over IP.
 However, if we had a Layer 2 network with multiple links, a switch only needs to pass the packet up to Layer 2 and forward the packet to the next switch over Ethernet.